exotel/exotel-ip-calling-crm-websdk/README.md

 ## 1. Using the Package in a Project:
 ### For npm users:

-Refer to sample project [here](https://github.com/exotel/exotel-voip-websdk-crm-sample-app) or read on.
+Refer to the [sample project](https://github.com/exotel/exotel-voip-websdk-crm-sample-app) or follow the steps below:

 #### Steps:
 1. You can install the package using npm: